Super-natural/superTween/README.md

 	superTween.kill360(elem);

 ## superTween.to
-Starts a tween with the given parameters as detailed below
+Starts a tween with the given parameters as detailed below:

 	superTween.to(
 		elem,              				//DOM element to animate